 The Geology Day Commemoration Project Executive Committee, co-sponsored by the University Museum, will hold the ``150th Anniversary of the Lyman Visit to Hokkaido / 2023 Geology Day Commemoration Lecture'' on May 27th in conjunction with ``Geology Day.''
 It will be held.

-Benjamin Smith Lyman (1835-1920) was one of the hired Americans invited by the Hokkaido Development Commissioner to develop Hokkaido in the early Meiji era.
-He was engaged in research of geological and underground resources, and trained excellent mining engineers and made many contributions including coal mines to the development of mining and geology in Japan, especially in Hokkaido.
+Benjamin Smith Lyman (1835-1920) was one of the Americans hired by the Development Commission to develop Hokkaido during the early Meiji period.
+He left many achievements in Japan, especially in the development of coal mines and geology in Hokkaido.

-For more information about the commemorative lecture, please click here. *Go to the website of the Hokkaido University Museum.
+Click here for more information about the commemorative lecture. *You will be redirected to the website of the University Museum.